 Importance of Branding & Brand Design:

 A brand, of course, is designed.
-It’s a carefully contrived set of signs, colours and symbols, which make up a recognisable personality – a world in which specific kinds of people live, and the person who’s going to introduce the prospective customer to its exciting (or sensible) fellow-denizens.
+It’s a carefully contrived set of signs, colors and symbols, which make up a recognizable personality – a world in which specific kinds of people live, and the person who’s going to introduce the prospective customer to its exciting (or sensible) fellow-denizens.

 Brands essentially invent tribes and position the company and its products as the leaders of those tribes; or as the facilitators of the activities enjoyed by its members.
 This is chosen depending on the specific nature of the relationship between the company, the product and the researched requirements of its marketplace.